-Anyone who owns or leases a 2017 Honda Civic and had their car roll away.
+- Anyone who owns or leases a 2016-2018 Honda Civic and had their car roll away.

-What’s Going On?
+- What’s Going On?

-Attorneys working with ClassAction.org are investigating whether the cars’ gear shifters were defectively designed.
-To help with their investigation, they want to hear from people who had their cars roll away.
+- A class action lawsuit has been filed alleging that the cars’ gear shifters were defectively designed.
+To help strengthen the litigation, attorneys working with ClassAction.org want to hear from people who had their cars roll away.

 - What’s in it for Me?

-Attorneys working with ClassAction.org would like to hear from anyone who owns or leases a 2017 Honda Civic and had their car roll away.
+Attorneys working with ClassAction.org would like to hear from anyone who owns or leases a 2016-2018 Honda Civic and had their car roll away.